• Home

 This internal promotion contrasts sharply with how Dye’s departure was received.
 Dye had overseen UI design for a decade but faced internal criticism over design direction and product quality.
 Lemay’s appointment represents a return to the company’s design-first philosophy that characterized Apple’s earlier innovation phases.

-Apple’s new operations and supply chain leadership
+Apple’s new operations and supply-chain leadership

 Sabih Khan, who has been with Apple for 30 years, took over as chief operating officer in July, succeeding Williams.
 Khan joined the executive team as senior vice president of operations in 2019 and has overseen Apple’s global supply chain for the past six years.
-Khan will also now oversee environment and social initiatives, taking on some of Lisa Jackson’s former responsibilities.
+Khan will also oversee environmental and social initiatives, taking on some of Lisa Jackson’s former responsibilities.

 Khan’s appointment represents continuity in operations while consolidating responsibilities across the executive suite.
-His deep knowledge of Apple’s manufacturing and logistics networks positions him to navigate ongoing supply chain challenges, particularly as the company diversifies production beyond China.
+His deep knowledge of Apple’s manufacturing and logistics networks positions him to navigate ongoing supply-chain challenges, particularly as the company diversifies production beyond China.

 Apple’s new legal and regulatory leadership

-Jennifer Newstead, currently Meta’s chief legal officer and a former legal adviser to the U.S. State Department, will become Apple’s general counsel on March 1, 2026.
+Jennifer Newstead, currently Meta’s chief legal officer and a former legal advisor to the U.S. State Department, will become Apple’s general counsel on March 1, 2026.
 In a consolidation of responsibilities, Newstead will oversee both legal and government affairs, effectively merging the roles previously held by Adams and Jackson.

 Newstead brings significant international law and regulatory expertise at a critical time for Apple.
 The company faces increasing scrutiny from antitrust regulators worldwide, particularly in the European Union and the United States.
 The Justice Department and 16 attorneys general filed an antitrust suit against Apple last March, alleging the company’s policies hamper competition and make it difficult for consumers to switch phones.
 A trial date is not yet set, but suffice to say Newstead’s work will be cut out for her once she starts.